sreevarshad/EXP-9-MAD/README.md

-# Ex.No:9 Develop a simple calculator using android studio.
+# Ex.No:9 Develop a simple calculator using android studio

 ### AIM: